goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 2. The **SSD framework** is a general framework for reasoning about this model (and many more theoretical connections)
 3. The **SSD algorithm** is an algorithm for computing SSD layers much more efficiently than previous SSMs

-The main "state space dual model" itself really isn't so scary!
+The main SSD model or "state space dual model" itself really isn't so complicated!
 In this first part of a series of blog posts, we'll provide a self-contained description of the SSD layer (and Mamba-2) in isolation and how it compares to related models, particularly Mamba-1.

 In the next parts of this series, we'll describe the general framework and theoretical connections, which aren't necessary to actually use Mamba-2.